Tuesday, November 03, 2009

 They Say You Can't Go Back

-(It bothers me that I have not yet managed to find out who "They" are.
-Always ambitious, it is my preference to imagine that this dubious "They" as a highly classified group of individuals who must certainly exist in a black box somewhere at the end of the the Rainbow--perhaps where the earth meets the sky?
+It bothers me that I have not yet managed to find out who "They" are.
+Always ambitious, it is my preference to imagine this dubious "They" as a highly classified group of individuals who must certainly exist in a black box somewhere at the End of The Rainbow.
 Go up the grassy hill and make a left.
 When the yellow brick road appears beneath your feet and you begin skipping uncontrollably, you will be very close.
-Follow this all of the way up to the edge of the Universe, and there you will find the box where all of life's secrets are kept.
-Knock three times on the black door, and inside you will find the elusive group of "They"....
+Follow this all of the way up to the edge of the Universe, and there you will find the place where all of life's secrets are kept.
+Knock three times on the black door, and inside you will find the elusive group of "They".

-In a pink florescent room with a strobe light, "They" will waiting for you while they eat stale blueberry scones and sip "Their" tea in the company of the Mad Hatter, the Wizard, the Tin Man, and, of course, the departed George Burns, who will be smoking a cigar and tap dancing with Shirley Temple to the karaoke machine, while Bob Marley sings "Redemption Song" a capella and Mahatma Gandhi giggles and passes the peace pipe....
+In a pink florescent room with a strobe light, "They" will be waiting for you while they eat stale blueberry scones and sip their tea in the company of the Mad Hatter, the Wizard, the Tin Man, and, of course, the departed George Burns, who will be smoking a cigar and tap dancing with Shirley Temple to the karaoke machine, while Bob Marley sings "Redemption Song" a-Capella and Mahatma Gandhi giggles and passes the peace pipe....

 "They say you can't go back."